greglank/greglank.github.io/ncaa.md

 ### The Rise of the Optimizer

-Each year I continued to expand my hacky Java program to include more and more functionality.
+Each year I continued to expand my humble Java program to include more and more functionality.
 Finally I made the ultimate upgrade: an predictive algorithm that outputs the optimal NCAA March Madness bracket for a typical office pool.

 Intuitively, the basic concept is that an optimal bracket should be composed of teams that are likely to win but unlikely to be chosen by other bracket-pickers.
 If, say, there is a team with a 20% chance to win the tournament (which is actually quite high in a field of 64 teams) but 25% of people picked that team to win, then picking that team to win would actually be a losing proposition.
 In contrast, if there is a team with a 10% chance to win the tournament but only 2% of people picked that team to win, that is a high-value choice and closer to optimal.